-- Research paper for Campus Groningen, aimed at visualising the success factors in the development and management of science parks (Triade, Groningen, The Netherlands).
+- Research paper for Campus Groningen, Netherlands, aimed at identifying success factors in developing and managing science parks (Triade, Groningen).

-- Quick scan of the possibilities for housing on Science Park Twente (Municipality of Enschede, The Netherlands).
+- Quick scan of opportunities to allow housing at Science Park Twente (Municipality of Enschede).

-- Analysis of investment opportunities in innovation areas in a number of countries in Western Europe (in collaboration with Caudata, commissioned by Kadans Science Partner).
+- Analysis of investment opportunities in innovation areas in a number of countries in Western Europe (i.c.w.
+Caudata, commissioned by Kadans Science Partner).

-- Market analysis, concept development and master plan for an industrial innovation campus for Solvay in Brussels (in cooperation with KCAP, ARUP and Caudata; private party).
+- Market analysis, concept development and master plan for an industrial innovation campus for Solvay in Brussels (together with KCAP, Arup and Caudata; private party).

-- Analysis of qualities of potential satellite locations for Utrecht Science Park (Foundation Utrecht Science Park, The Netherlands).
+- Analysis of the qualities of potential satellite sites for Utrecht Science park (Utrecht Science Park Foundation).

 - Market analysis and concept development for the master plan for Airport City Imam Khomeini International Airport, including a science park, Tehran, Iran (national government).

-- Feasibility analysis, concept development and urban plan for business and science park Vnukovo, Moscow (Comstrin, Russia).
+- Feasibility analysis, concept development and urban development plan for business and science park Vnukovo, Moscow (Comstrin).

-- Economic perspectives for the medical sector in the wider Arnhem-Nijmegen region (Netherlands Association for Industry and Trade, Nijmegen Branch, The Netherlands).
+- Economic perspectives for the medical sector in the wider Arnhem-Nijmegen region (Dutch Association for Industry and Trade, Nijmegen branch).

-- Market analysis, programme of requirements and master plan for Science Park Ghent (together with Studiegroep Omgeving; City of Ghent, Belgium).
+- Market analysis, program of demands and master plan for Science Park Ghent (together with Studiegroep Omgeving; City of Ghent, Belgium).

 - Science parks: innovation or image?
 Comparative research on Dutch science parks.
 Own research.

-- R&D related real estate as interesting real estate object (together with Prof. Willem Keeris; commissioned by Hendriks Vastgoed and Kadans).
+- R&D-related real estate as interesting real estate objects (together with Prof. Willem Keeris; commissioned by Hendriks Vastgoed and Kadans).

 - A comparative study of science parks in the Middle East (group of private investors).

-- Concept for the White Biotechnology Campus Delft (DSM, The Netherlands).
+- The concept for the White Biotechnology Campus Delft (DSM).

-- Concept for the ENCI Campus, Maastricht (ENCI, The Netherlands / Belgium).
+- The concept for the ENCI Campus, Maastricht (ENCI).

-- Market analysis and development plan for the JITG Science Park in Amman, Jordan (consortium of private parties).
+- Market analysis and development plan for the JITG Science Park in Amman, Jordan (a consortium of private parties).

 - Real estate analysis of Dutch science parks (Kadans Vastgoed; in cooperation with Caudata).

-- Real estate strategy for Pivot Science Park, Oss (municipality of Oss and province of Noord-Brabant, The Netherlands; in cooperation with Caudata).
+- Real estate strategy for Pivot Science Park, Oss (municipality of Oss and province of North Brabant; in cooperation with Caudata).

-- Route to a reinforced park management on Utrecht Science Park (together with Twynstra Gudde; Utrecht Science Park Foundation, The Netherlands).
+- Route to enhanced park management at Utrecht Science Park (together with Twynstra Gudde; Utrecht Science Park Foundation).

-- Market analysis, concept and urban plan for the Automotive Campus in Helmond (municipality of Helmond, The Netherlands) .
+- Market analysis, concept and urban development plan for the Automotive Campus in Helmond (municipality of Helmond).

-- Vision development and process management for Zernike Science Park in Groningen (Steering group Het Akkoord van Groningen, The Netherlands).
+- Vision development and process guidance for Zernike Science Park in Groningen (Steering Committee Het Akkoord van Groningen).

-- Feasibility analysis, concept development and urban development for Novio Tech Campus, Nijmegen (Municipality of Nijmegen, NXP, Oost NV; The Netherlands).
+- Feasibility analysis, concept development and urban development Novio Tech Campus, Nijmegen (Municipality of Nijmegen, NXP, Oost NV).

-- Feasibility analysis, concept development and urban development for the NXP site in Nijmegen (NXP).
+- Feasibility analysis, concept development and urban development for the NXP site Nijmegen (NXP).

 - Dinteren, Jacques van (2007), Science parks en universiteiten: worden we er wijzer van?
 In Real Estate Magazine, oktober, pp. 26 – 31.

 - Dinteren, Jacques van (2009), Science parks: economic engines or a real estate concept?
-In: Real Estate Research Quaterly, September, pp. 20 – 24.
+In: Real Estate Research Quarterly, September, pp. 20 – 24.

 - Dinteren, Jacques van (2009), Science parks: economic engines or a real estate concept?
 Paper for the ERES-conference 2009, Stockholm, 25 – 27 June 2009.